Dioon edule: Ecology and distribution

 Disturbances alter the population dynamics of Dioon edule populations.
 If a population is heavily dominated by adult plants, the disturbance will be minimal as compared to the population consisting of younger plants.
 This is due to their ability to survive harsh conditions.
 D. edule exemplifies a Type III survivorship curve and clumped distributions.
 It is found mostly on shallow, rocky soils due to competition with other, faster growing species for water, nutrients and seed dispersal.
 In response, they have developed a selective advantage for growing in these harsh climates including vigorous tap roots for anchorage and water conduction.
 Furthermore, it is harder for rodents to reach the plant and seeds if they are established in difficult locations to reach.
 In addition to competition, causal agents of D. edule's random, clumped distribution include predation, variations in temperature and precipitation, and measures of seed dispersal.

 Death rates among seedlings are considerable, which is detrimental to a slow-growing plant such as the Dioon edule.
 Seeds must combat harsh, dry climates and frequent bushfires.
 Most mature plants are heavily armored and able to withstand these fires.
 Smaller seeds and juvenile plants are not so fortunate.
 However, the release of nutrients and minerals encourages females to develop cones during the following season.
 In addition to climate, seeds must also avert rodent predators.
 This is reasonably unusual because cycad seeds and foliage are poisonous to most mammals, excluding these varied species of rodents.
 Young leaves of D. edule are also eaten by the Eumaeus debora butterfly larvae.

 One of the ways in which cycads are identified includes leaflet characteristics, which were not heavily studied when cycads were first identified.
 In subsequent studies it was found that leaflet width was related to geographic dispersal.
 Wider leaves typical of Dioon edule subsp. edule are found in the south whereas the narrower leaves of D. edule subsp. angustifolium are found to the north.
 Evidence suggests D. edule subsp. edule was much more widespread than it is today and became fragmented thus allowing for genetic isolation.
 It is also speculated that the narrower leaves are endemic in the northern subspecies due to less temperate and humid environmental conditions in these areas.

 In addition, endomycorrhizae are present in roots and allow for increased absorption of nutrients and water.
 Symbiotic blue-green algae are also found in the coralloid (i.e. upward growing) roots.
 They assist the plant by fixing nitrogen thus giving the plant essential nutrients in exchange for protection.
 Cycads in general have significant roles in the nitrogen budget of their respective ecosystems.

+Mutualism

+The beetles Pharaxonotha dimorpha and Pharaonotha vovidesi are in obligatory mutualistic relationships with Dioon edule, living and breeding in male cones and consuming pollen and cone tissues while serving as pollinating vectors by transferring pollen to female cones.